wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V6.5: 02-Apr-2022 by wavemotion-dave
+* Spectravideo SVI (328) support added (.cas files auto-detected format)
+* MTX Cassette support added (.cas files auto-detected format)
+* Overhaul of full keyboard to support another row of characters and shoulder-button for SHIFT
+* Increased config database to 1400 entries (from 700 - this version will auto-update)

 V6.4: 29-Mar-2022 by wavemotion-dave
 * Memotech MTX support added (.mtx and .run files only)
 * Better load file handling so more games are recognized correctly.